PaulNovack/boxesCPlus/README.md

 Log in will automatically create user if username is not take with password entered.

-Needs mutex locking access to arrays of boxes and items
+Needs better mutex locking access to arrays of boxes and items and move functions to classes

 Most routes for JSON API done.